Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Abstract

-\subsection{Abstract}
+\section{Abstract}

-This paper presents \textit{\oursystem}, a decentralized data access control service, which operates without intermediate trust entities. \oursystem enables data owners to securely and selectively share their encrypted data while guaranteeing data confidentiality in the presence of unauthorized parties and compromised data servers. \oursystem's contribution lies in coupling two key ideas: (i)~a new cryptographically-enforced access control scheme for encrypted data streams that enables users to define fine-grained stream-specific access policies, and (ii)~a decentralized authorization service that handles user-defined access policies.
-In this paper, we present \oursystem's design, the reference implementation of \oursystem, and experimental results of three case-study apps atop of \oursystem: Fitbit activity tracker, Ava health tracker, and ECOviz smart meter dashboard, demonstrating \oursystem's applicability for secure sharing of IoT streams.}
+{This paper presents \textit{\oursystem}, a decentralized data access control service. \oursystem enables data owners to securely and selectively share their encrypted data while guaranteeing data confidentiality in the presence of unauthorized parties and compromised data servers. \oursystem's contribution lies in coupling two key ideas: \textit{(i)}~a cryptographically-enforced access control construction for encrypted data streams which enables users to define fine-grained stream-specific access policies, and \textit{(ii)}~a decentralized authorization service that serves user-defined access policies.
+In this paper, we present \oursystem's design, the reference implementation of \oursystem, and the experimental results of three case-study applications deployed with \oursystem: Fitbit activity tracker, Ava health tracker, and ECOviz smart meter dashboard, demonstrating \oursystem's applicability for secure sharing of IoT streams.}